Timeline

 How it works

-Events are typically displayed in reverse chronological order (newest first), but can be arranged based on your specific use case.
+Events are typically displayed in reverse chronological order (most recent first), but you can display them in any order that makes sense for your users.

 -